Bridget Vaughan, Coordinator of ELA Programs

 Quincy, MA 02169

-The Literacy Program was developed to identify students who struggle to acquire literacy through the administration and analysis of reading assessments.
+The Literacy Program was developed to identify and support students who struggle to acquire foundational literacy skills.
+Literacy students are selected by the Integrated Learning Team (ILT) based on test assessment results and overall reading performance.

 Literacy Coordinator’s Message: